This post contains affiliate links. For more information, please read our disclosure policy.

 The Keem Bay beach is pretty much like the Caribbean beaches with beautiful green mountains and flocks of sheep roaming here and there while Keel beach is dedicated to water sports activities.
 Some of the best attractions of this island are- Croaghaun, Achill Secret Garden, The Deserted Village, Granuaile’s Tower, and the Achill Atlantic drive, which is a 40km route with heavenly beauty best to be explored by a bicycle and even by a car.

-The island has some of the best water sports activities like Sailing, Abseiling, and Windsurfing, diving, etc. which are pure love for the adventure addicts.
+The island has some of the best water sports activities like Sailing, Abseiling, and Windsurfing, diving, etc. which are pure love for adventure addicts.

 Sherkin Island is another famous Irish island also known as Inisherkin lying to the southwestern part of Cork County in Ireland.
 The island is widely known for being the ancestral residential location of O’Driscoll Clan and famous among the tourists for its panoramic Atlantic views, fine sandy beaches, and beautiful fuchsia lanes.